petersen65/PL0/README.md

 ## Planning

 * Q2 2024, Compiler version 2.1.0 2024, provide new emulator backend for the existing compiler frontend
-	* code package implementing an intermediate language code that provides an additional intermediate representation on top of the abstract syntax tree
+	* new package implements an intermediate language code that provides an additional intermediate representation on top of the abstract syntax tree
-	* new emulation engine that compiles intermediate language code into pseudo-assembler code which the emulator can execute
+	* new emulation engine that JIT-compiles intermediate language code into pseudo-assembler code which the emulator can execute

 * H2 2024, Compiler version 3.0.0 2024, enhance programming language and generate assembler
+	* improve emulator target pseudo-assembler code to be more Intel CPU like with more primitives
+	* implement analyzers and optimizers documented in compiler construction literature (code flow and data flow analysis, context flow graph, DAG)
 	* integrate Pascal-like scanner and parser into the PL/0 scanner and parser
-	* support for Intel x86_64 assembler generation (e.g. nasm, gcc asm, clib-linkage, bare metal target based on uefi)
+	* support for Intel x86_64 assembler generation (e.g. nasm, gcc asm, clib-linkage, bare metal target based on uefi, LLVM IR)
-	* implement optimizers documented in compiler construction literature